-If you are looking for the healthiest sweet treats for your puppy or kitten, you don’t have to go much farther than your kitchen pantry.
+If you are looking for the healthiest sweet treats for your puppy or kitten, you don’t have to go much farther than your kitchen pantry as part of your happy pet home.
 With growing demands for freshly prepared organic food, your pets also deserve to get organic treats.
 Before picking out a snack for your pet, make certain that the snacks are healthy for your feline or canine friend, as some foods can be advantageous while others can prove to be toxic.

 Kittens and puppies are carnivorous in nature, which means that their digestive system is designed to tolerate and assimilate meat and meat-based food products.
 Your furry friend is a natural meat-eater, and animal protein is a good source of necessary nutrients for them.